-- 1) The church must produce evidence of sustained autonomous life and organization. - 2) The church must be able to take the decision to apply for formal membership in the WCC and continue to belong to the fellowship of
+- i.
+The church must produce evidence of sustained autonomous life and organization. - ii.
+The church must be able to take the decision to apply for formal membership in the World Council of Churches and continue to belong to the fellowship of the World Council of Churches without obtaining the permission of any other body or person. - iii.
+An applicant church must ordinarily have at least fifty thousand members.
+The central committee, for exceptional reasons, may dispense with this requirement and accept a church that does not fulfil the criteria of size.

-- the WCC without obtaining the permission of any other body or person. - 3) An applicant church must ordinarily have at least fifty thousand members.
-The central committee, for exceptional reasons, may dispense with this requirement and accept a church that does not fulfill the criteria of size. - 4) An applicant church with more than 10,000 members but less than 50,000 members that has not been granted membership for exceptional reasons under rule I.3.b.3, but is otherwise eligible for membership, can be admitted as a member subject to the following conditions: (a) it shall not have the right to participate in decision-making in the assembly, and (b) it may participate with other churches in selecting five representatives to the central committee in accordance with rule IV.4.b.3.
-Such church shall be considered as a member church belonging to the fellowship of the WCC in all other respects. - 5) Churches must recognize the essential interdependence of the member churches belonging to the fellowship of the WCC, particularly those of the same confession, and should make every effort to practise constructive ecumenical relations with other churches within their country or region.
+- iv.
+An applicant church with more than 10,000 members but less than 50,000 members that has not been granted membership for exceptional reasons under rule I.3.b.iii, but is otherwise eligible for membership, can be admitted as a member subject to the following conditions: (a) it shall not have the right to participate in decision-making in the assembly, and (b) it may participate with other churches in selecting five representatives to the central committee in accordance with rule IV.4.b.iii.
+Such church shall be considered as a member church belonging to the fellowship of the World Council of Churches in all other respects. - v.
+Churches must recognize the essential interdependence of the member churches belonging to the fellowship of the World Council of Churches, particularly those of the same confession, and should make every effort to practise constructive ecumenical relations with other churches within their country or region.
 This will normally mean that the church is a member of the national council of churches or similar body and of the regional/sub-regional ecumenical organization.